12 Best Jobs for Retirees Returning to Work

 Bottom line

 Continuing to work after retirement has many benefits.
-It can give you something to fill your days and may reduce spending your retirement savings as quickly as you would otherwise.
+It can give you something to fill your days and may prevent you from exhausting your retirement savings as quickly.